willswire/website/src/content/blog/chainguard.md

 ### 🔭 Find & Replace

 In the [latest version of Cosmology](https://gitlab.com/willswire/cosmology/-/blob/chainguard/main.yaml), I have replaced enough of the Big Bang core images (Istio, Kyverno, Monitoring, Metrics Server, etc.) to no longer depend on Iron Bank images for my simple experiments and side-quests.
 Because Chainguard provides `latest` images for free, sometimes your Helm charts are subject to [breaking](https://gitlab.com/willswire/cosmology/-/blob/chainguard/main.yaml#L150) due to conflicting arguments and software versions.
-For my personal development efforts, this is a small price to pay for unlocking the ability to do multiple Big Bang deployments, something Iron Bank still needs to support.
+For my personal development efforts, this is a small price to pay for unlocking the ability to do multi-arch Big Bang deployments, something Iron Bank is still developing support for.

 ### 👨🏻‍🍳 Cheffing Up Images